-According to the Federal Bureau of Investigation (FBI), more than 765,000 vehicles were stolen and nearly $6 billion dollars was lost nationwide to motor vehicle thefts in 2016.
+According to the Federal Bureau of Investigation (FBI), there were an estimated 748,841 vehicles stolen and more than $6 billion dollars lost nationwide to motor vehicle thefts in 2018.
 Our engineers answer two important questions in a stolen vehicle investigation: how was the vehicle stolen, and what was the condition of the vehicle prior to the alleged theft.

 Our investigation includes a thorough examination of the vehicle for signs of forced entry, research of the vehicle's anti-theft systems, and detailed inspection of the ignition lock and transponder components (sometimes carefully examining floorboard debris in burned vehicles to locate the remains of the lock housing, wafers, transponder ring, etc.).

 We also perform a comprehensive mechanical review of the engine and transmission, including retrieval of engine oil and transmission fluid samples for independent laboratory analysis.
 The mechanical review helps us to determine if there were significant engine or transmission problems prior to the theft, which aids in properly determining the value of the vehicle.
 We also look for evidence that the vehicle was stripped of valuable components such as airbags, stereo receiver, speakers, wheels, etc.